bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 - Fix the EFCore database persistence
   - Update tracked entities
 - Look into EFCore [database migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
 Do I need it?

+### Ideas

+- Add static properties to a data series, and time stamps for when they change
+  - E.g. A plant is standing in a windown along the north wall.
+Time passes, data is gathered.
+The plant is moved to a window on the south side.
+When looking at the time series, it will be observable where the plant was.